Priachoki/CA2_DynamicProgramming/overview.md

   -	A brute force or naive recursive solution is exponential.
   -	You can express the problem as a recurrence.
   -	Decisions depend on smaller instances of the same problem.
+---
+## Approaches of Dynamic Programming

+### Top-Down Approach (also known as Memoization)
+This approach starts with the main problem and breaks it down into smaller subproblems recursively.
+It uses cache to store the results of subproblems as they are computed.
+Before computing a subproblem, the method checks if its solution is already in the cache to avoid redundant calculations.
+### Bottom-up approach (also known as Tabulation)
+This approach starts by solving the smallest possible subproblems first.
+It iteratively builds up the solution to larger subproblems, storing the results in a table (often an array).
+The solution to the final problem is then found by combining the solutions of the subproblems in the table.

+## Real Use Cases of DP
+Some of the applications are Optimization, Computer Science and Operations Research.
+### 1. Knapsack Problem
+Determines the maximum value of items that can be placed in a knapsack with a given capacity.
+DP solves it using a table that builds solutions for smaller capacities.( Optimization)
+### 2. Longest Increasing Subsequence
+Find the longest strictly increasing subsequence in a list.
+DP stores the best possible LIS ending at each index. ( Computer Science )
+### 3. Edit Distance
+Compute how many edits are needed to transform one string into another.
+DP uses a 2D grid comparing prefixes of the two strings. ( Computer Science )